 Active Directory, Internet Explorer, Microsoft, and Windows are registered trademarks of Microsoft Corporation.
 LSI is a trademark and MegaRAID is a registered trademark of LSI Corporation.
 Fedora, Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
 InfiniBand is a registered trademark and service mark of the InfiniBand Trade Association.
 Firefox is a registered trademarks of the Mozilla Foundation.
 Kerberos is a trademark of the Massachusetts Institute of Technology.
 Linux is a registered trademark of Linus Torvalds in the U.S. and other countries.
-Novell is a registered trademark, and SUSE is a trademark of Novell, Inc. in the United States and other countries.
-OpenLDAP is a registered trademark of the OpenLDAP Foundation.
-UNIX is a registered trademark of The Open Group in the United States and other countries.
+Novell is a registered trademark of the OpenLDAP is a registered trademark of The Open Group in the United States and other countries.
 All other trademarks mentioned herein are the property of their respective owners.